4 Park Avenue, PO Box 1

 Arkport, NY 14807

 Birth and Death records are available from 1885 to the present.
 All Birth and Death Certificates issued are certified with an official raised seal.
-The cost is $10 (cash or check payable to Town of Hornellsville, or credit card with processing fee).
+The cost is $10 for a certified copy or $22 for a genealogical record (cash or check payable to Town of Hornellsville, or credit card with processing fee).

 Certified Birth/Death Certificates